Publish your first campaign

 Have you included the first name of your contacts?
 You can use it at the beginning.
 If it's a formal relationship, you could go for salutation and surname instead.

-Once you've set your distributions, you're on your way to ready, set, launch!
+Once you've added your distributions to the timeline, you're on your way to ready, set, confirm!

 Now you're all ready to get started!
 It's time to create your news: